daveyarwood/blog.djy.io/src/_posts/2019-11-22-conjuring-clojure-in-vim.md

 {% include JB/setup %}

+> **UPDATE:** In May 2020, [a ground-up rewrite of Conjure was
+> released][rewrite-2020].
+It works a little differently than the older version
+> of Conjure that I was talking about when I wrote this blog post.
+The big
+> change is that Conjure now uses nREPL instead of prepl. [nREPL][nrepl] is a
+> well-established protocol that offers a ton of useful features out of the box,
+> and as a result, Conjure is now able to do a lot more with a lot less effort.
+>
+> I've been using the new Conjure since it dropped, and I have to say, it's even
+> more awesome than the older Conjure described below!
+I plan to write a new
+> version of this blog post in the near future showing off the new Conjure, but
+> for now, please feel free to keep reading to get an idea of what Conjure has
+> to offer.
+Just be aware that if you're following along at home, it won't work
+> exactly like I'm describing here.

 Clojure tooling for Vim has been getting more and more interesting over the past few years, especially in the last year or so.